Skip to Content

 Kenosha County

-The Commission and UW-Extension assisted Kenosha County and nine cities, towns, and villages in preparing a multi-jurisdictional comprehensive plan, which the Kenosha County Board adopted on April 20, 2010.
-The adopted plan is available here.
+The Commission and UW-Extension assisted Kenosha County and nine cities, towns, and villages in preparing a multi-jurisdictional comprehensive plan for Kenosha County, which the County Board adopted on April 20, 2010.
 More information is available on the Kenosha County website.

 Ozaukee County

-The Commission and UW-Extension assisted Ozaukee County and nearly all cities, towns, and villages in the County in a multi-jurisdictional planning program to develop a comprehensive plan for the County and each of the participating local governments.
-The Ozaukee County Board adopted the multi-jurisdictional comprehensive plan on April 2, 2008, and approved an amendment to incorporate local plans on May 6, 2009.
-The adopted plan, as amended, is available here.
+The Commission and UW-Extension assisted Ozaukee County and nearly all cities, towns, and villages in the County in a multi-jurisdictional planning program to develop a multi-jurisdictional comprehensive plan for Ozaukee County and each of the participating local governments.
+The County Board adopted the plan on April 2, 2008, and approved an amendment to incorporate local plans on May 6, 2009.
 More information is available on the Ozaukee County website.

 Racine County

-The Commission and UW-Extension assisted Racine County and all 17 cities, towns, and villages in preparing a multi-jurisdictional comprehensive plan, which the Racine County Board adopted on October 13, 2009.
-The multi-jurisdictional plan document was adopted as the local comprehensive plan by 16 of the 17 participating communities and is available here.
-The City of Racine adopted its own comprehensive plan based on the multi-jurisdictional plan, which is available here.
+The Commission and UW-Extension assisted Racine County and all 17 cities, towns, and villages in preparing a multi-jurisdictional comprehensive plan for Racine County, which the County Board adopted on October 13, 2009.
+The multi-jurisdictional plan document was adopted as the local comprehensive plan by 16 of the 17 participating communities, with the exception being the adopted City of Racine comprehensive plan prepared based on the multi-jurisdictional plan.
 More information is available on the Racine County UW-Extension website.

 Walworth County

-The Commission assisted Walworth County and 13 towns in preparing a multi-jurisdictional comprehensive plan, which was adopted by the Walworth County Board on November 10, 2009.
-Each participating town adopted the multi-jurisdictional plan, available here, as the town comprehensive plan.
+The Commission assisted Walworth County and 13 towns in preparing a multi-jurisdictional comprehensive plan for Walworth County, which the County Board adopted on November 10, 2009.
+Each participating town adopted the multi-jurisdictional plan as the town comprehensive plan.
 The County Board adopted an update of the multi-jurisdictional plan on June 11, 2019.
 More information is available on the Walworth County website.

 Washington County

-The Commission and UW-Extension assisted Washington County, 10 towns, and one village in preparing a multi-jurisdictional comprehensive plan, available here, which the Washington County Board adopted on April 15, 2008.
+The Commission and UW-Extension assisted Washington County, 10 towns, and one village in preparing a multi-jurisdictional comprehensive plan for Washington County, which the County Board adopted on April 15, 2008.
 The Town of Germantown adopted the multi-jurisdictional plan document as the Town’s comprehensive plan, while the remaining towns and village adopted local comprehensive plans based on the multi-jurisdictional plan.
 The County Board adopted an updated multi-jurisdictional plan on April 10, 2019.
 More information is available on the Washington County website.

 Waukesha County